AviusX/linux-navigator/README.md

 ## How to use

-1. After installation, simple run `nn` in any directory to view all the directories in your pwd.
+1. After installation, simple run `nn` in any directory to view all directories in your pwd.
 2. Enter the directory number to go into that directory.
 3. Once you reach your desired directory, enter any letter to stop.